 Lead Exposure and Contaminant Risk

-Indoor firing ranges produce large quantities of airborne pollutants, including lead and noxious gases.
+Indoor gun ranges produce large quantities of airborne pollutants, including lead and noxious gases.
 The most significant potential source of airborne lead at the firing line is caused by the hot flames of burning gunpowder acting on the exposed lead base of a projectile.
 The metallic lead in the projectile can also become airborne lead particles through heat from friction between the bore of the firearm and an unjacketed lead projectile.
 Downrange, lead may become airborne from splatter caused by projectiles hitting backstops, floors, walls, or baffles.

 Controlling Contaminant LevelsBy law, contaminant levels within an indoor firing range facility must be controlled.